Surge Protection Explained

 Damaged by repeated surges, a surge protector will eventually lose its ability to protect connected equipment from additional surges.
 Like a bike helmet, once a surge protector has done its job, it needs to be replaced because it can no longer continue to provide the desired protection.

 If the surge protector's automatic shutoff feature permanently cuts power to the outlets or the green "Protected" LED goes out, it is time to replace the surge protector.
-A Tripp Lite surge protector can be replaced under its limited lifetime warranty.
+An Eaton surge protector can be replaced under its limited lifetime warranty.
 In addition, if a surge protector, its case or its cord become discolored, cracked, melted or otherwise damaged, you should unplug the surge protector immediately and replace it as soon as possible.

 Buying a Surge Protector?
 What to Look For